pinpoint-apm/pinpoint-apm.github.io/documents/uri_statistics.md

 ### 1.4 Create Pinot Tables

-- Pinot table schema for Pinpoint URI statistics is provided in [our github repository](https://github.com/pinpoint-apm/pinpoint/tree/master/metric-module/metric/src/main/pinot).
+- Pinot table schema for Pinpoint URI statistics is provided in [our github repository](https://github.com/pinpoint-apm/pinpoint/tree/master/uristat/uristat-common/src/main/pinot).
 - Please refer to [Pinot documents](https://docs.pinot.apache.org/basics/components/table#streaming-table-creation) to create necessary tables in your Pinot cluster.
-- Table `uriStat` should be created.
-Use `pinot-uriStat-schema.json` and `pinot-uriStat-table.json` to create the table.
+- Let's create the uriStat table by referencing the schema file and table settings from the provided path.
+To enable hybrid table functionality, let's create both REALTIME and OFFLINE tables for the 'uriStat' table.

 ### 1.5 Configure and Attach Pinpoint Agent
 This section describes the URI stat configuration values added for URI statistics.